pavbal/MT-Detection-of-Archaeological-Sites-Using-Remote-Sensing/README.md

 ### Train

 ### Procedural data genration
 To generate the procedural masks and apply them to real geoportal imagery, run the following command.
+For more info about the arguments, please run the script with `--help` argument.
 ```bash
 python src/mask_generation/create_masked_images.py \
   --input_folder data/geoportal_mock_dataset/negative \